ohmybash/oh-my-bash/plugins/bashmarks/README.md

   the information of bookmarks of directory names.
 The default path is `~/.sdirs`.
 The old interface `SDIRS` is now deprecated.

-## Configuration

-- `BASHMARKS_SDIR`: This variable contains the path to the file that stores the information of bookmarks of directory names.
-The default path is `~/.sdirs`.
-  The old interface `SDIRS` is now deprecated.

 ## Commands

 **bm -h** Print short help text